DBMI/DECS-Office-AddIns/README.md

 ![image info](./DECS%20Excel%20Add-Ins/pictures/toolbar.png)

 * Scan `Notes` fields for keywords, creating new columns.
+* Merge rows from one sheet into another according to some index column.
 * Turn a list (of MRNs, ICD codes, etc.) into a SQL snippet that imports the column into a query.
 * Lookup Social Vulnerability Index ([SVI](https://www.atsdr.cdc.gov/placeandhealth/svi/index.html)) from address or zip code.
 * Format a page of results with bold & centered header, NULLs grayed out, etc.